siyovushchik1414/AlifBinaryClassification/README.md

 4) Deployment

 Results:
-The model perfomed the best with Decision Tree algorithm.
+The model perfomed the best with Decision Tree algorithm with 91% of accuracy.